 A man from the group with the foreign uniform approaches, and she thinks, “oh God, what does he want?”
 But it’s nothing, well it’s the usual- male nonsense, nothing more than that.
 Anna laughs at him, because it’s easy to laugh at men when you have a gun, and she pulls Julia away to their bus.

-Zelger makes her happy, and she’ll take that whenever she can get it, and sometimes she wonders if what she feels is love, but she is not sure, and ‘love’....such a large word.
+Zelger makes her happy, and she’ll take that whenever she can get it, and sometimes she wonders if what she feels is love, but she is not sure, and ‘love’ is....such a powerful word.